samgarg86/react-hackernews/README.md

 # React/Redux HackerNews Client
-A simple HackerNews reader

-Contains:
+A working example of a HackerNews client built using React/Redux/Webpack

 * Using the webpack-react-redux boilerplate
-* a working example of a HackerNews client built using React/Redux/Webpack
 * ES6 - 7 with Babel
 * Redux dev tools to keep track of the app's state
 * Routing